trexjacket/trexjacket/docs_src/tutorials/reactive-image-display/3-create-tableau-dashboard.rst

 Chapter 3: Build your Tableau dashboard
 ===================================

-Creating a dashboard with Tableau, an interactive data visualization tool to help people see and understand data.

-Let’s create a Tableau dashboard that we can use to select marks and have images reactively appear on the dashboard screen.
+Let's create a Tableau dashboard that we can use to select marks and have images reactively appear on the dashboard screen.

 Step 1: Getting started with Tableau
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To follow along with this section it would help to know the basics of how to create and use Tableau worksheets and dashboards, but is not required.

-If you’re brand new to Tableau, `Tableau’s Desktop Tutorial <https://help.tableau.com/current/guides/get-started-tutorial/en-us/get-started-tutorial-home.htm>`_ has sections which will teach you everything you need to connect your data and make visualizations that are relevant to your company’s goals.
+If you're brand new to Tableau, `Tableau's Desktop Tutorial <https://help.tableau.com/current/guides/get-started-tutorial/en-us/get-started-tutorial-home.htm>`_ has sections which will teach you everything you need to connect your data and make visualizations that are relevant to your company's goals.

 For this tutorial, I have included an example dashboard that you may use to get familiar with Tableau and see the potential use-cases: